 To change the operating mode press the MODE Button.
 This will enter the MODE selection menu.
 You will see the LED's flash while indicating the module is waiting for a button press.
+The LEDs around the Haptic Knob indicate the current PAGE of MODE Selection, each PAGE has up to 8 Modes.
+Rotate the Haptic Knob to change the current PAGE.
 Press any of the 8 Buttons on the main panel of the module to select a mode.
-Each mode is identified by a unique color.
+Each mode is identified by a unique color (within the current PAGE).
 Once a button is pressed the module will change to the corresponding mode.
 If you want to exit the mode selection menu without changing the current mode you can press MODE again and the module will exit the menu.